rackspace/runway/docs/source/module_configuration.rst

 Part 2: Specify the Terraform Version
 -------------------------------------
-By creating specifying a specific Terraform version (either via a ``.terraform-version`` file in your Terraform directory or a module option), Runway will automatically download & use that version for the module.
-This (alongside tightly pinning Terraform provider versions) is highly recommended to keep a predictable experience when deploying your module.
+By specifying the version via a ``.terraform-version`` file in your Terraform directory, or a module option, Runway will automatically download & use that version for the module.
+This, alongside tightly pinning Terraform provider versions, is highly recommended to keep a predictable experience when deploying your module.

 .terraform-version::